Forms: General mapping

 - Steps for mapping your form

-- Caveat: Fields with no clear “home” in LGL
+- What to do when your form fields have no clear “home” in LGL

 If you’ve already built your form, before you can begin taking form submissions you’ll need to map the fields (assuming you want all data submitted into LGL).
 Mapping is what will allow data submitted through your form to be brought into your LGL database.

 Before you do your mapping, however, we encourage you to think about how you will use the data once it’s in LGL.
 How you’re going to use the data later can help you understand how to map it now.

 Try the following exercise:

 - Visualize the data your form will collect

 - Jot down the data classification for each piece of data (e.g., name, donation amount, volunteer interest)